uPortal-Attic/uportal-home/docs/widget-launch-button.md

 ## Suggested button text

-To maintain consistency of labeling, which is key for a good user experience, **we strongly suggest you choose from following labels** for your launch button's `data-button-text` attribute:
+To maintain consistent labeling, which is important to user experience, **we strongly suggest you choose from following labels** for your launch button's `data-button-text` attribute:

 * **See all**: Best used if your widget features a list of items (a checklist, a list of headlines, an RSS feed) and if clicking on the widget button takes users to a complete list